-Car Accident Laws in San Francisco: What You Should Know
+Car Accident Laws What You Should Know

-The Statute of Limitations and Car Accident Laws in San Francisco
+The Statute of Limitations and Car Accident Laws in San Francisco vs Other Cities

 Similar to the time limits placed on filing a personal injury, there are also limits to the time you have to file a lawsuit for property damage.
-In San Francisco, this is limited to three years.
+In Florida, this is limited to three years.
 What this means is that under you need to make sure that your claim is filed before three years expire after the accident.
-Once again it is always best to get an attorney involved, so that the case can be filed as soon as possible.
+Once again it is always best to call a Miami personal injury attorney so that the case can be filed as soon as possible.

-Fault Laws in California
+Fault Laws in Other States

 Another rule that you need to be aware of is that in California fault is determined on a comparative basis.
 Essentially what this means is that while you may win your case, you also have to prove that the majority of the fault lies with the other party in the accident.
 For example, if you are hit by another car that made an unsafe lane change, the judge may find that the other party is 75% at fault.
 However, say you were also speeding at the time.
 The judge may find that your actions were responsible for 25% of the accident.
 Under pure comparative negligence you would be responsible for 25% of any judgement.
 This means that whatever financial award you are allocated would be reduced by 25%.
 In Massachusetts, if your injuries are long term or cause you to miss work, it would be recommended to research a good disability lawyer Boston.